DarkAvengerr/GoSExt/README.md

 # Welcome to Deftsu's Repository for External GoS
-External Gaming On Steroids Scripts (GoS v2)
+External Gaming On Steroids Scripts